Individualization of Programme

 Parent and caregiver collaboration is one of the most important aspects of the WeCAN Early Intervention Programme.
 It is also an indicator of a more positive and successful outcome for the children in their intervention journeys in Early Intervention.
 Your child's progress in the intervention programme is largely dependent on the commitment and involvement of the family in carrying out the programme in the home context.

-Parents / Caregivers are expected to attend intervention with the child every session during the onset of the intervention.
+Parents / Caregivers are expected to attend intervention with their child during the onset of the intervention.
+Frequency is dependent on the individual needs of each child, which will be discussed and agreed upon with the teachers.
 When children become progressively independent and start working in a group context, parents will be invited to attend intervention sessions 3 times each term.

 At WeCAN EIP, parents are invited to collaborate in various ways: